-PRDOH will maintain training and resource materials for all staff and partners and conduct regular trainings on fair housing and civil rights requirements for relevant staff.
+The FCSM Division will maintain training and resource materials available for all staff and partners on fair housing and civil rights requirements.

-PRDOH will ensure program and activities align with the strategies and action steps outlined in Puerto Rico's Analysis of Impediments to Fair Housing Choice.
+All CDBG-DR/MIT Programmatic teams will ensure program and activities align, where related, with the strategies and action steps outlined in Puerto Rico's Analysis of Impediments to Fair Housing Choice.

-Additionally, PRDOH will comply and ensure that they, as well as its subrecipients and all contractors design programs and outreach that affirmatively market in a manner that promotes participation by protected classes of people, and that beneficiaries of applicable programs adhere to the requirements to maintain AFHM Plans and comply with the requirements of the Language Access Plan outlined in this Policy.
+Additionally, PRDOH will ensure that they, as well as their subrecipients and all contractors design programs and outreach that affirmatively market in a manner that promotes participation by protected classes of people, and that beneficiaries of applicable programs adhere to the requirements to maintain AFHM Plans and comply with the requirements of the LAP outlined in this Policy.

 Subrecipients and contractors shall carry out programs in accordance with PRDOH's objective to ensure that all programs affirmatively further fair housing.
-Subrecipients and contractors will adhere to the requirements to affirmatively market programs and comply with the requirements of the Language Access Plan outlined in Sections 3 and 4 of this Policy.
+Subrecipients and contractors will adhere to the requirements to affirmatively market programs and comply with the requirements of the LAP outlined in this Policy.